D.R Horton facing heat after announcing HOA fees will soon be raised to $700 a year

 In 2023, it was $300, but right before the new year, they raised that price an extra hundred dollars.

-Residents of the neighborhood are upset because Horton is charging more money, but haven't kept up with their responsibilities.
+Residents of the neighborhood are upset because Horton is charging more money, but haven't kept up with its responsibilities.

 Horton claims to pay thousands in pool security, but residents say they have never seen anyone watching the pool.
 They also said the pool is never open and the gate is always broken.